Win Holst – The Planets, Conducted

 b) Bright Eyes

 To Enter the Competition

-Tell us the name of Rachael Sage’s upcoming album?
+Tell us which hit song did Mike Batt compose for Art Garfunkel for the film, Watership Down?
 Then send in your answer together with your name, address and telephone number to the Sixtyplusurfers email address below:

 * Please label your entry